livekit/livekit-recorder/README.md

     region: s3 region
 defaults:
     preset: defaults to "NONE", see options below
-    input_width: defaults to 1920
+    width: defaults to 1920
-    input_height: defaults to 1080
+    height: defaults to 1080
     depth: defaults to 24
     framerate: defaults to 30
-    output_width: defaults to 0 (no scaling)
-    output_height: defaults to 0 (no scaling)
     audio_bitrate: defaults to 128 (kbps)
     audio_frequency: defaults to 44100 (Hz)
     video_bitrate: defaults to 4500 (kbps)